glapsvin/Test1/README.md

 # Test1
-this is a test repo for presentation
+this is a test repo for GIT class i was teaching, files are just used as examples to demonstrate commands.